Part 6: Using Terrain, Chains, and Constellations

 5. Although you aren't analyzing dilution of precision or navigation accuracy, you are testing the link for proper accesses.
 Therefore, you want to make sure that the test team can access at least four GPS satellites at all times.
 Anything less than four will not be considered a successful access.

-Cleaning up the 2D and 3D Graphics windows
+Cleaning ground tracks and orbits from the 2D and 3D Graphics windows

 1. Bring the 3D Graphics window to the front.